Skip to main content

 Considerations: Notion can become a sprawling mess without discipline.
 It's also fully cloud-based with no offline support, which concerns some users.

-4. Roam Research : Best for Networked Thought
+4. Roam Research, Best for Networked Thought

-Best for: Researchers and writers who think in connected ideas
+Who it's for: Researchers and writers who think in connected ideas

 Roam pioneered the bidirectional linking approach that many apps now copy.
 Its daily notes workflow and block-level references create a unique writing and thinking experience.